analysis-tools-dev/static-analysis/CONTRIBUTING.md

 # How to add a new tool to the list

-Please feel free to open a pull request if you know of a code analysis tool that is not mentioned here.
+Please feel free to open a pull request if you know of a static analysis tool that is not mentioned here.
 If you're in doubt if a tool is a good fit for the list, **don't open an issue, but create a pull request right away** because that's easier to handle.
 Thanks!